.jpg)

 VISITOR EXPERIENCE:

-The Sanctuary is a sacred space for worship and life-cycle events, so visitors are asked to respect Jewish ritual practices, the sanctity of the bimah and Torah, and to dress and behave appropriately.
-Photography is limited and should only be done with permission.
+The newly restored Sanctuary is a sacred and cultural landmark—home to worship, concerts, operas, weddings, and community gatherings.
+Visitors are asked to honor the space by dressing and behaving respectfully.
+Photography is permitted.
 The building will offer timed entry, and visitors will walk through a metal detector.
 Please do not bring bags, and there is no coat check available.

 Explore the Neighborhood Area